wafaankoush99/City-Explorer/README.md

 Number and name of feature: 1

-Actual time needed to complete: 15 min
+Actual time needed to complete: 10 minutes

 ************************************************************
 Number and name of feature: 2

-Actual time needed to complete: 15 min
+Actual time needed to complete: 1 hour

 ************************************************************
 Number and name of feature: 3